If you are a professional and want to be perceived as a professional, you need to have a professional email address. It makes sense, doesn’t it?

 You can have the greatest email domain name in the world but it will do you little to no good if your response isn’t professional as well.
 Respond to customer inquiries in a timely manner and always keep the communication professional.

-If you are running a business, you have to make sure that your email accounts are as secure as they can get.
-Consider using additional security options such as those provided by HostGator (SpamAssassin).
-When it comes to blocking hacking attempts and similar, one can never be too careful.
+If you are running a business, you have to make sure that your email account is as secure as they can get.
+Consider using additional security options such as those provided by your hosting service… or just use G-Suite.
+When it comes to blocking hacking attempts and similar, you can never be too careful.

 If you want your emails to actually get read instead of being automatically flagged for spam, you need to think about it even before you set up an email address.